rjaros/kvision-examples/README.md

 ## Fomantic-UI demo

 A demo application created with [Fomantic-UI toolkit](https://fomantic-ui.com/).
 It shows how to create KVision application with a modern design system alternative to Bootstrap.
+It also presents state management based on Kotlin flows (using both StateFlow and SharedFlow).

 [See live demo](https://rjaros.github.io/kvision-examples/fomantic/)